GuilhermePFM/Simplex/README.md

 1. **Compute reduced costs** `c_r = c_N' - c_B' B⁻¹ N`
 2. **Optimality check** — if all `c_r <= 0`, the current vertex is optimal; stop.
-3. **Entering variable** — pick the non-basic variable j with the largest (most positive) reduced cost (`indmax(c_r)`).
+3. **Entering variable** — pick the non-basic variable j with the largest (most positive) reduced cost (`argmax(c_r)`).
 4. **Ratio test (leaving variable)** — compute `θ = min { x_B[i] / (B⁻¹ A_j)[i] : (B⁻¹ A_j)[i] > 0 }`.
 The basic variable achieving the minimum leaves the basis.
    - If no ratio is finite, the problem is **unbounded** in direction d.
 5. **Pivot** — swap the entering and leaving variables; update x and the index sets.

 ### Anti-Cycling: Lexicographic Rule

 When the ratio test produces a tie (degenerate pivot), the algorithm could cycle forever.
-This implementation breaks ties using the **lexicographic smallest** rule: among tied rows, the one that is lexicographically smallest in the scaled non-basic matrix `N / A_j[i]` is chosen, guaranteeing finite termination.
+This implementation breaks ties using the **lexicographic smallest** rule: among tied rows, the one that is lexicographically smallest in the scaled non-basic matrix `N / (B⁻¹ A_j)[i]` is chosen, guaranteeing finite termination.

 ### Return Values